KiraResari/ceal-chronicler/Protocol.md

 * Overall: Kinda bad (-)
 * It fells like it's half-baked yet
 * (-) Android and Desktop can share the same frontend code, but for iOS you need to program in Swift
-  * (-) And even in the Android and Desktop shared frontend code, there are some problems, such as shared resources not really working
+  * (-) Sharing resources like XMLs and images, while possible, is complicated and requires third-party extensions
 * (+) Backend code can be shared across all projects

 ## Dependency Injection